Amodal Intra-class Instance Segmentation: Synthetic Datasets and Benchmark: The Amodal Fruits Dataset

 Some amodal datasets \cite{zhu2017semantic, qi2019amodal} are created through human annotators.
 However, manual annotation is expensive, time-consuming and tends to provide inconsistent and inaccurate hallucinations for invisible regions.
 For example, different annotators may have different levels of detail and guesswork for invisible regions, and providing a complete appearance of a large number of occluded areas is extremely difficult.
 In contrast, synthetic images can provide a large number of accurate and detailed annotations at a low cost.

-We present a large-scale synthetic \textbf{Intra}-class \textbf{A}modal \textbf{Fruit}s dataset, Intra-AFruit.
-It is divided into two parts, with 210,000 images used for training and 45,000 images used for testing.
+We present a large-scale synthetic \textbf{Intra}-class \textbf{A}modal \textbf{Fruit}s dataset (Intra-AFruit).
+It is divided into two parts, with 210,000 images for training and 45,000 images for testing.
 Note that the instances in the training and test sets are from the training and test sets of the Fruits-360 \cite{murecsan2018fruit} respectively, so the instances in the test images are unseen in the training set.
+We also create a \textbf{A}modal \textbf{Com}mon objects (\textbf{ACom}) dataset to diversify the object categories beyond fruits and vegetables.
 We additionally created two datasets for testing purposes: an \textbf{Inter}-class \textbf{A}modal \textbf{Mix}ed Fruits dataset (Inter-AMix) and a real dataset (see Fig.~\ref{examples images}).
-In contrast to Intra-AFruit, the Inter-AMix considers occlusion scenes of multiple categories of objects by randomly picking instances among all categories.
+In contrast to Intra-AFruit, Inter-AMix considers occlusion scenes of multiple categories of objects by randomly picking instances among all categories.
+As another part of the test, we collected a real-world image dataset of intra-class occlusion scenes containing 102 images and 317 instances.
+These real images are annotated by a human annotator based on estimating the occluded parts.
 In this section, we describe and analyse our datasets with informative statistics.